robtweed/qoper8-cp/README.md

 - If you use just a single Child Process, your queued messages will be handled individually, one at a time, in strict chronological sequence.
 This can be advantageous for certain kinds of activity where you need strict control over the serialisation of activities.
 The downside is that the overall throughput will be typically less than if you had a larger Child Process pool.

-## Optional Child Process Initialisation
+## Optional Child Process Initialisation/Customisation

 *Qoper8-cp* initialises Child Processes whenever it starts them up, but only to the extent needed by *QOper8-cp* itself.